markatango/messageManagerNM4/README.md

 # messageManagerNM4
-This is a mostly working implementation of the code from the Lynda course, "MEAN Stack and MongoDB Development Techniques", taught by Alexander Zanfir.
+This is a working implementation of the code from the Lynda course, "MEAN Stack and MongoDB Development Techniques", taught by Alexander Zanfir.
 It is parked in this repository so I can continue debugging it as I travel and take advantage of impromptu gaps in my schedule to do a little development.